Frequently Asked Questions About Counselling

 If you haven’t done so already, please book your free 15-minute consultation call first before you book a full sessions.

 • A therapy session is a conversation focused on you.
-Your counsellor will create a calm, supportive space where you can explore whatever’s on your mind.
-You don’t need to have everything figured out.
+Your counsellor will create a calm, supportive space where you can explore whatever is on your mind.
+You don’t need to have everything figured out ahead of time.
 Just showing up and being real is enough.

 • You don’t need to bring anything or prepare in a specific way.
 Just come as you are.
 If it feels helpful, you can write down a few thoughts or questions beforehand, but it’s completely optional.